cstjean/ScikitLearn.jl/docs/api.md

 #### predict_proba

 `predict_proba(model, X)` returns an `(N, C)` matrix containing the probability that the n_th sample belongs to the c_th class.
+Call `get_classes(model)` to get the ordering of the classes.

 #### predict_log_proba

 `predict_log_proba(model, X)` is equivalent to `log(predict_proba(model, X))` but can be either more accurate (for small probabilities) or faster (avoiding the exponential).

 #### transform

 For unsupervised learning models and for preprocessing, `transform(model, X)` applies the transformation from `model` to `X`, and returns a similar array (same number of rows, possibly different number of columns).

+#### get_components

+For unsupervised learning models, `get_components(model)` returns the matrix of the latent space, in (n_components, n_features) form.
+For matrix factorization methods, this corresponds to the principal components or latent vectors.

 #### fit_transform!